 For example: "environmental policy" AND (evaluation OR assessment) AND canad*

-- putting quotes around a multi-word phrase will search specifically for those words, in that sequence, side by side
+- putting quotes around a multi-word phrase will search specifically for those words, in that sequence

 - the brackets keep together a variation in phrasing

 - the * will look for alternate endings/spellings